How to celebrate International Women’s Day at work

 - Donate to a charity.
 Donate to local, national, or international women’s organizations that your employees are passionate about supporting.
 There are many nonprofits to choose from, depending on which issues are most important to you and your people.
 To name a few: National Women’s Law Center, Marie Stopes International, Dress for Success, Kiva, and Planned Parenthood.

 - Use existing groups to support women.
 There are also ways to support women and create a sense of belonging by tapping into the built-in subcultures at work.
 One popular approach is to start an employee resource group (ERG).
 On top of Camp Carebears, which we mentioned above, Culture Amp also has an ERG called Women of Culture Amp (WoCA), created to amplify women's voices in our company.

 - Educate yourself.
 It’s not the women's job to educate others in the organization about their struggles.
 At the end of the day, there are countless resources out there that you can use to learn about the challenges women face at work.
 As you embark on this journey, be sure to prioritize intersectionality, as the experience of a White woman is very different from that of a Black or disabled woman.

 Turn DEI insights into actionLearn how Culture Amp can help

 The road ahead

-The road to gender parity is a long one.
-However, we should be proud of the progress we’ve made so far and should always think of ways that we - as both companies and individuals - can take initiative to further the cause.
+The road to gender equity is a long one.
+However, we should be proud of our progress so far and continue to look for ways that we – as both companies and individuals – can help build a better, more equitable, and inclusive world of work.
+Celebrating International Women's Day is a small step, but every step matters.
+The important part is to go beyond performativity and embrace the meaningful actions that actually lead to change.